California False Claims Act Lawyer – Defense

 Key Elements of an FCA Case:

-PPP Loan Fraud Criminal Defense Attorneys: When zealous federal prosecutors have your business in their sights, it’s time to talk to your PPP loan fraud defense lawyer.
-Our law firm understands that a federal investigation can damage your personal and business reputation.
+California False Claims Act Lawyer and PPP Loan Fraud Criminal Defense Attorneys: When zealous federal prosecutors have your business in their sights, it’s time to talk to your PPP loan fraud defense lawyer.
+Our law firm and False Claims Act investigation attorneys understand that a federal investigation can damage your personal and business reputation.
 We handle SBA EIDL Loan fraud criminal cases and issues related to small business affiliation.
 Call our firm and speak directly with Theodore Watson.
 1.866.601.5518.

 Frequently Asked Questions About the Federal False Claims Act